guoweier/GameHut/snake/tutorial_snake_english.md

         break the 1st loop (DONE!)
 ```

 WoW!
 Everything is done!
-We make the Snake Game!
+We make the Snake Game! <br>
-One last thing, we can add a line of code to stop the game over music at the end, to prevent the music continueous play after the program is terminated.
+One last thing, we can add a line of code to stop the game over music at the end, to prevent the music continueous play after the program is terminated. <br>
 ```
 gameOverSound.stop()
 ```

 ## Run the program
-We can run the python script in terminal to play the game!
+We can run the python script in terminal to play the game!<br>
 ### Open a terminal window
 If using VS code, you can open a new Terminal window using the top bar: Terminal > New Terminal; or press control+shift+`.
-A new terminal window will appear on the bottom.
+A new terminal window will appear on the bottom. <br>
 ### Go to the folder where contains the python script.
-In the terminal window, run command: `cd /path_to_snake_folder/`
+In the terminal window, run command: `cd /path_to_snake_folder/` <br>

 ### Run the program.
-In the terminal window, run command: `python snake.py`
+In the terminal window, run command: `python snake.py` <br>
 We wait for several seconds, and will see a new window jumps out.
 This is the game window!
-Feel free to enjoy the snake game!
+Feel free to enjoy the snake game! <br>

 ## conclusion
 This article introduces how to make a snake game using python.
-To sum up, it consists of these aspects:
+To sum up, it consists of these aspects:<br>
 1. import essential packages (pygame, sys, random)
 2. set up variables and functions
 3. set up basic elements for the game (window, fonts, sound)
-4. set up 3 game windows:
+4. set up 3 game windows: <br>
-    a. start window
+    a. start window<br>
-    b. game playing window
+    b. game playing window<br>
-    c. game over window
+    c. game over window<br>
 5. Run the program

-The full python script can be found [here](https://github.com/guoweier/GameHut/blob/main/snake/snake.py).
+The full python script can be found [here](https://github.com/guoweier/GameHut/blob/main/snake/snake.py). <br>

-Hope you enjoy it!
+Hope you enjoy it! <br>